brianabouchard/create3_examples/create3_lidar/README.md

 ### Troubleshooting

 * Ensure the robot, SBC, and computer are all on the same network, using the same middleware.
+* The SBC should be connected to the robot through usb0 (not via Wi-Fi).
+* If using Fast DDS, make sure to have multicast enabled.
 * If using CycloneDDS, and you are using multiple network interfaces on either the SBC or the computer, be sure to set up your [XML profile(s)](https://iroboteducation.github.io/create3_docs/setup/xml-config/) properly.

 [^1]: Raspberry Pi® is a trademark of Raspberry Pi Trading.